Aamir Khan under fire over China, Turkey links

 Also criticising Khan's ties with Turkey -- which has slammed India over Kashmir -- the article said he was "forging friendships with those that are considered enemies of India".
 “Aamir seems to be the favourite of the Chinese Communist Party system and the fact his movies are doing so well is an indication that he is being promoted by Chinese state,” the editor of the weekly Hitesh Shankar told a news website.

-Since Modi came to power in 2014, the BJP government has enacted a number of policies that have raised fears of marginalisation among India 200-million-strong Muslim minority.
-Bollywood has a long tradition of Muslim movie stars and the so-called three Khans -- Aamir, Salman and Shah Rukh -- have dominated box offices for the last three decades.
-But Aamir Khan stands out because of his outspokenness -- although he has also been photographed meeting Modi.
+Bollywood has a long tradition of Muslim movie stars and the so-called three Khans — Aamir, Salman and Shah Rukh — have dominated box offices for the last three decades.
+But Aamir Khan stands out because of his outspokenness — although he has also been photographed meeting Modi.

 Khan attracted further ire when he met Emine Erdogan, the wife of President Recep Tayyip Erdogan, during a recent film shoot in Turkey.
 Erdogan has backed Pakistan over Kashmir, a territory that both India and Pakistan claim as its own but rule in parts.
 China is in control of some parts of the mountainous Ladakh region.